1.4 Improve FDEP public reporting of wastewater discharges

 Importance

-Wastewater spills, releases and overflows pose a threat to the environment and public health (see Chapter 1.3).
-Immediate public notification of incidents is essential to protecting public health and contributes to open and transparent governance in the public interest.
-Notifications should be easily accessible, standardized, and adequate for citizens and non-government organizations to evaluate and quantify the immediate threat of a spill and to identify the longer-term cumulative impacts of repeated and ongoing spills.
-Currently, the Florida Department of Environmental Protection (FDEP) provides spill information to the public that is timely but not easy to understand or analyze.
+Wastewater spills, releases, and overflows pose risks to both environmental and public health (see Chapter 1.3).
+Timely public notification is essential for health protection and supports transparent governance.
+Notifications should be accessible, standardized, and sufficient for citizens and organizations to evaluate the immediate threat of a spill and understand the cumulative effects of repeated incidents.
+Currently, the Florida Department of Environmental Protection (FDEP) provides timely spill data, but the format is not user-friendly or conducive to analysis.

 Overview

-FDEP requires utilities to report within 24 hours any unauthorized releases of wastewater to surface or groundwater and any wastewater spills greater than 1,000 gallons (Chapter 62-620, F.A.C.).
-In response to two large incidents in 2016 that were reported to FDEP but not to the public until weeks later, Florida’s Public Notice of Pollution Act (F.S.
-403.077) was enacted in 2017.
-The Act requires FDEP to post spill reports to a publicly accessible website within 24 hours of receipt and to allow citizens to sign up for automatic spill notification via email.
-FDEPs Pollution Notice website also displays a GIS map showing spills reported in the last 30 days.
-Previously, pollution incidents were reported immediately but often became public knowledge only if someone made a public records request.
+FDEP requires utilities to report any unauthorized release of wastewater to surface or groundwater, and any spill exceeding 1,000 gallons, within 24 hours (Chapter 62-620, F.A.C.).
+After two major incidents in 2016 were not made public until weeks later, the Public Notice of Pollution Act (F.S.
+403.077) was passed in 2017.
+It requires FDEP to post spill reports on a public website within 24 hours of receipt and allows users to subscribe for automatic email notifications.
+FDEP’s Pollution Notice website includes a GIS map showing spills reported within the past 30 days.
+Previously, these incidents were only discoverable through public records requests.

 Public notice of spills is important for public health.
 Source: Nick Rose